-Some licenced radios are no more expensive than unlicenced radios.
-The benefit with licenced radios is they are 10 times more powerful than unlicenced radios giving greater range and clarity of reception and they are not susceptible to interference from other radio users in the way unlicenced radios are.
+Some licensed radios are no more expensive than unlicensed radios.
+The benefit with licensed radios is they are 10 times more powerful than unlicensed radios giving greater range and clarity of reception and they are not susceptible to interference from other radio users in the way unlicensed radios are.

 Obtaining a licence is very simple , for a UK wide light business radio licence which costs £75.00 for 5 years and covers all your radios a simple form is completed which asks for your business name, address and contact details.
 This is then forwarded to the Ofcom address on the form.
 Licence application forms are forwarded to you by Crystal Radio Systems Ltd.

 Please call our sales team on free phone 08000286261 should you have any queries.
 Please select below between licenced and unlicenced radios.

 If you want a simple, cost-effective, efficient way for your staff to keep in touch around the workplace, a business radio is a great option.
 Mobile radios are a flexible form of communication that can be tailored to your specific business needs.

 Many come with more that one channel, these extra channels can be used by each department as their own direct line this is useful for management, cleaning staff, security etc. Group channels can be set up to include certain amounts of people in the broadcast.
 If needed, a complex radio system can be put in place to include security monitoring via GPS or CCTV and group connection over a wide area using the internet.

 Business walkie talkies are very easy to use, so can be integrated into your workplace with very little training.
 Two way radios are ideal for large groups of staff and their managers to keep in contact.
 New handsets and channels can be added when the need arises at little cost.
 Some examples of business radio users are farm workers, security staff, shift workers, shop staff, teachers, etc.